drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 hierarchy of service and purpose.
 This is the toxic definition of family shown by the antagonists.
 Every evil deed is performed to seek the approval of one's progenitors.
-Barthandelus, arguably the main antagonist, is even doing so ||out of the desire to see his absentee mother again after centuries of missing her||.
+Barthandelus, arguably the main antagonist, is even doing so ||out of the desire to see his absentee mother again after centuries of missing her.||

 The literal final boss of the game plays with this theme too. ||Orphan, as a concept, can not exist without parents who lived long enough to birth it and